 Shook & Stone Premises Liability Law Firm

 We are not afraid to take on large corporations or their insurance companies.
-If you have been injured in Nevada on someone else’s property you should act now to recover the compensation you deserve by call us at (702) 570-0000 or fill out the form for a free consultation.
+If you have been injured in Nevada on someone else’s property you should act now to recover the compensation you deserve by calling our casino and hotel accident lawyers at (702) 570-0000 or fill out the form for a free consultation.
 You pay nothing, unless we win.